What to feed your chickens for more protein (10 superfoods) – The vets’ recomendations

 Chick starter, grower, layer, and other terms may be used to describe these various formulas.
 Chicks require a huge amount of protein as they are rapidly growing and developing their feathers!
 The chicken Pullets require less as they’ve already passed through the quickest growth period and have developed their feathers.

-Layering may require significantly more since, although having finished developing, they have begun laying eggs, which necessitates a high protein diet.
+Layering may require significantly more since, although having finished developing, they have begun laying eggs, which necessitates a high-protein diet.

 Do Chickens Need More Protein In The Winter?

-A chicken’s food preferences vary in the winter as they moult and adapt for colder weather and short, darker days.
-If you have got a farm/ranch or even a home coop, your hens require additional nutrition in the winter.
+A chicken’s food preferences vary in the winter as they moult and adapt to colder weather and short, darker days.
+If you have a farm/ranch or even a home coop, your hens require additional nutrition in the winter.
 They will use a lot of energy to keep warm, therefore they should eat extra feed to compensate.

 From November through March, it’s critical to feed the flock a high-quality, higher-protein diet.